 Managing Gestational Diabetes

-It’s likely that if you are diagnosed with GDM, you will meet and work with a nutritionist or dietician for the duration of your pregnancy (in fact, we highly recommend it).
+Many women diagnosed with GDM will meet and work with a nutritionist or dietician for the duration of their pregnancies (in fact, we highly recommend it).

 Houston, we have a problem